dpmaddalena/dpmaddalena.github.com/_posts/2015-12-01-picture-atlantic-guerilla.md

 tags: [collage, music]
 ---

-Stage video for the [Picture Atlantic](http://www.pictureatlantic.com) tune *Guerilla*, Debuted at PA's 2015 Halloween show.
+Stage video for the [Picture Atlantic](http://www.pictureatlantic.com) tune *Guerilla*, debuted at PA's 2015 Halloween show.
 Video collage making heavy use of clips from the [Prelinger](http://www.prelinger.com) [Archive](https://archive.org/details/prelinger) with a smattering of Bionic Woman.

 <p>&nbsp;</p>